 cost of the slate and its installation in comparison with other roofing materials.
 As a result, in new construction slate is

 also used to make turkey calls.
-The photos and video on this page document several uses of slate.
+The photos on this page document several uses of slate.
 Historically slate has been

 |Minerals: Information about ore minerals, gem materials and rock-forming minerals.|

 |Volcanoes: Articles about volcanoes, volcanic hazards and eruptions past and present.||

 |Gemstones: Colorful images and articles about diamonds and colored stones.|